mosip/documentation/docs/Registration-Client.md

 ![Registration client component architecture](_images/registration/reg_client_component_architecture.png)

 # Registration packet structure
-All the registration information is zipped and encrypted in a packet and send to the server.
+All the registration information is zipped and encrypted in a packet and sent to the server.
 The structure of the packet is given [here](Registration-Packet.md).

 # Registration client reference application
-MOSIP provides an Windows based reference implementation of the client that has UI and business logic to perform the above process flows.
+MOSIP provides an Windows-based reference implementation of the client that has a UI and the business logic to perform the above process flows.
 The code, design, App setup, build documentation is available in [registration client repo](https://github.com/mosip/registration/tree/master/registration).
 The App may be modified according to a country's need.

 [Registation client setup guide](Registration-Client-Setup.md)